waqqasiq/opal-ocp-cmp-tools/README.md

 ```

 👉 You’ll need access to the **ZaiusInc GitHub org** and must authorize it when creating your GitHub Personal Access Token.

+📧 To request access to the ZaiusInc GitHub organization, send an email to **access@episerver.net** including your GitHub username.

 ---